Tracking and Mapping in Medical Computer Vision: A Review: Medical Specialties and Relevant Applications

 \subsection{Orthopaedics}

 In orthopaedics, guiding navigation via aligning models to the camera feed requires localizing the arthroscope's position relative to the body.
-This helps achieve the clinical objectives of better registration for implants and orthrothpaedic surgery for reconstructing bone~\citep{marmolEvaluationKeypointDetectors2017,marmolDenseArthroSLAMDenseIntraArticular2019,zhangSLAMTKARealtimeIntraoperative2022}, or automating interventions such as milling of bone.
+This helps achieve the clinical objectives of better registration for implants and bone reconstruction in orthopaedic surgery~\citep{marmolEvaluationKeypointDetectors2017,marmolDenseArthroSLAMDenseIntraArticular2019,zhangSLAMTKARealtimeIntraoperative2022}, or automating interventions such as milling of bone.
 The algorithms useful for this field are rigid mapping (SLAM, SfM), and of course all dependent algorithms (see Fig.~\ref{fig:flowchart}).